WCS director search shifts into high gear

 “Some of them I’m not interested in even talking to,” Tomlinson said.
 “Why waste their time and our time.”
 The board, he said, would be making these decisions collaboratively.

 The school board will be hosting four community meetings and one for Wilson County Education Association members.
-They are:
+Two of the meetings were Monday and Tuesday.
+The remaining two are:

 • Wednesday at 5:30: WCEA members-only at the Administrative and Training Complex, 415 Harding Drive, Lebanon.